 11:313 if x makes y wakil in his debt and doesn’t say fi qabdihi he is still wakil fi qabdihi, by istiḥsān

+11:321 if x makes y wakil to collect debt then wakil collects it but finds its not good quality or not valid currency like torn bills basically so returns it then by qiyas he’s liably, but istiḥsān abandon qiyas he’s not liable.

 11:321 if x makes y wakil to pick up a bunch of his hinta from someone, then y rents an animal to carry the hinta, x doesn’t have to pay the rental, y is mutatawwi’.
 But if its in the same city and y picked it up from the food people and brought it to x’s house, then ya x should pay rental.

 11:328 and if x makes y and z wakils to pay to a 1000 dirhams and he gives them the 1000, then y pays it without z there, then by qiyas y is liable, but by istiḥsān he’s not liable.